Towing Jayco Outback to Gibb River Road

 Hi Kim,

-Jaycos are not the toughest trailers out there but as long as you drive to the conditions you should be ok.
-Tyres and suspension are the trouble points, so drop tyre pressures and take it easy.
+Jaycos are not the toughest trailers out there.
+With one of them in tow you have to take it very easy, but as long as you drive to the conditions you should be ok.
+Tyres and suspension are the biggest trouble points, so drop tyre pressures and go slow.
 That are the two main things that will avoid trouble.
 Ignore them at your own peril.

-If your trailer will be ok at the Mitchell Falls depends on the time of the year.
-The only problem would be the river crossings, especially the King Edward River.
-As long as the water is low enough to cross with a trailer you will be fine.
-There are no other concerns.
+If your trailer will be ok at the Mitchell Falls depends on the time of the year and the state of the track, which can vary wildly.
+One problem would be the river crossings, especially the King Edward River, early in the season.
+As long as the water is low enough to cross with a trailer you should be fine.

 Well, ideally you would carry two spares for the Jayco as well.
 In part it depends how much you tend to worry.
 It is stressful to put on the spare and then drive on a rough road, knowing that if something goes wrong, there is no other spare...